PRECIOUS-Gold sprints to over 5-year peak after Fed hints at rate cuts

 “Gold has taken a nice leg up” on the back of falling yields and dollar, said Chris Weston, head of research at Melbourne-based foreign exchange brokerage Pepperstone.

-“The question now is if there is going to be a 50 basis points cut in July, which could take gold into $1,400.”
+“The question now is if there is going to be a 50 basis point cut in July, which could take gold into $1,400.”

-Meanwhile, gold priced in Australian dollars surfaced above A$2000 for the first time, hitting a record high of A$2005.23.
+Meanwhile, gold priced in Australian dollars surpassed A$2,000 for the first time, hitting a record high of A$2007.82.

-“It is a completely momentum trade out here ...
+“It is a completely momentum trade out here...
 There is a big emotional situation out here with gold trading at multi-year highs, which brings the fear of missing (factor).
 Gold is rallying in every currency and that for me is a truly bullish market,” Weston added.

+Spot gold may gain more to $1,404 per ounce, as it has cleared a resistance at $1,371, according to Reuters technical analyst Wang Tao.

 Reporting by Brijesh Patel and Nallur Sethuraman in Bengaluru; Editing by Subhranshu Sahu & Uttaresh.V